-WSCADV is learning about the new federal confidentiality policy requirements on reporting disclosures of survivors’ personally identifying information (PII) when receiving services funded by federal dollars.
-Grant recipients are now required to report actual or imminent breaches of confidentiality.
+In 2019, federal grant applications began including new confidentiality policy requirements on reporting disclosures of survivors’ personally identifying information (PII) when receiving services funded by federal dollars.
+Grant recipients are required to report actual or imminent breaches of confidentiality.
 This is important not only to comply with grant requirements, but to protect the privacy and confidentiality of survivors accessing services.

-Here are a couple tips we have put together for best practices for confidentiality:
+Here are some tips for best practices on confidentiality:

 - In order for your confidentiality policy to be compliant, it must include procedures to: